department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-Rep-Round2-Usability-April 2021/research-plan.md

 **Good to have for participants**

-- At least 2 participants with a disability rating with a disability rating of 70% or greater and identified cognitive impairments and/or functional disabilities.
+- At least 2 participants with a disability rating with a disability rating of 70% or greater and identified cognitive impairments and/or functional disabilities
 - At least 1 participant that uses a screen reader
-- 50% women, 50% men.
+- 50% women, 50% men
-- 50% people who identify as an ethnicity/race other Caucasian.
+- 50% people who identify as an ethnicity/race other Caucasian
-- At least 1 participant 35 or under and 1 participant over 55.
+- At least 1 participant 35 or under and 1 participant over 55
 - At least one person that does not have a college degree (to include enlisted Vets)
 - At least one person who lives in a rural or remote area